 It is the responsibility of the superintendent to make a recommendation for termination to the board.
+The process for reduction in force shall be as follows:

 The superintendent shall consider the following criteria in making the recommendations:

 - Endorsements and educational preparation within the grade level and subject areas in which the employee is now performing; - Relative skills, ability and demonstrated performance; - Qualifications for co-curricular programs; and - Number of continuous years of service to the school district.
-This will be considered only when the foregoing factors are relatively equal between licensed employees.
+This will be considered only when the foregoing factors are relatively equal between licensed employees].